OpenZeppelin/defender-templates/defender/governor-automation/README.md

 In the `defender` directory, perform the following steps:

 - Run `npm i` to install the necessary Node packages
+- A secrets file can be created for each stage of production.
+We will create one for development
-- Copy and rename the `secret-example.yml` to `secrets.dev.yml`
+  - Copy and rename the `sample.secrets.yml` to `.secrets/dev.yml`
-- Modify the two lines in the `secrets.dev.yml` file, replacing the portion in the angle brackets `<>` with your Defender API key and secret key, as indicated:
+  - Modify the two lines in the `.secrets/dev.yml` file, replacing the portion in the angle brackets `<>` with your Defender API key and secret key, as indicated:
-  - `api: <API Key goes here>`
+  - `defender-api-key: <API Key goes here>`
-  - `secret: <API Secret goes here>`
+  - `defender-api-secret: <API Secret goes here>`
 - Change directories to the stack that will be deployed
   - `cd governance-automation`
+- Modify the `governance-contract-address` value in the `config.yml` file
-- Modify the line with `custom.governance-contract-address` in the `serverless.yml` file
+- Modify the `autotask-frequency` value in the `config.yml` file
 - Run `serverless deploy` to deploy the stack to Defender